SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0115 REMOVAL

-All pipe used in geophysical operations must be removed by the party using such pipe to at least six feet below the bottom or water bed (and in charted navigable channels, at least eight feet below charted dredge depth) before finally leaving the shot‑point.
+All pipe used in geophysical operations shall be removed by the permittee using such pipe to at least six feet below the bottom of the water body and in charted navigable channels, eight feet below charted dredge depth before leaving the location where the pipe is placed.

 History Note: Authority G.S.
 113‑391;